 This is not a massage.
 Because of its gentle nature and positive effect on so many body functions, CranioSacral Therapy (CST) is practiced by a variety of healthcare professionals, from physicians to massage therapists.
 I transitioned my business away from massage therapy after experiencing the benefits of this work to include CST, Positional Release Therapy and localized myofascial release techniques.
 What to Expect Clients remain fully clothed and rest on a padded massage table.
-The therapist uses a gentle approach to help reduce or eliminate pain and increase range of motion and mobility.
-Please feel free to contact us if you have questions.
+I uses a gentle approach to help reduce or eliminate pain and increase range of motion and mobility.
+Please feel free to contact me if you have questions.

 Do You Accept Insurance?
 Most bodyworkers specializing in CranioSacral Therapy do not take insurance, and I am one of them.
 My payment processing service accepts most health savings cards but you will want to check with your service to confirm CranioSacral Therapy will be covered.